How Great Online Reviews Accelerate Car Sales

 Whether you ask for feedback or not, car buyers share their experience online.
 Customer reviews play an increasingly vital role in the reputation and financial success of auto sales and service organisations.
 Reviews can either convince buyers that you offer the right cars and level of service, or lead them to take their business to another dealer with better reviews.

-As an automotive professional, one of the single most important things you can do for your business is develop an online review generation and monitoring program.
+As an automotive professional, one of the single most important things you can do for your business is developing an online review generation and monitoring program.

 1 J.D.
 Powers